Saratoga County deputy sheriff arrested for sexual conduct with minors

 SARATOGA, N.Y.
-(NEWS10/WETM-TV)- A deputy sheriff with the Saratoga County Sheriff’s Office was arrested Saturday for allegedly engaging in sex with a child.
+(NEWS10)- A deputy sheriff with the Saratoga County Sheriff’s Office was arrested Saturday for allegedly engaging in sex with a child.

 The Sheriff’s Office says Willetts engaged in oral sexual conduct with a female under the age of 11 and engaged in two or more acts of sexual conduct with another female under the age of 13.